WiedenheftLab/RandomSeqGenerator/README.md

         RandomSeqGenerator help:

-This script is developed to fetch sequences from multifasta file by using a list of accession numbers to fetch.
+This script is developed to generate random DNA or RNA sequence based on user defined GC%.

 SeqIO package from Bio is required to fetch sequences.
 Additionally, tqdm is required to provide a progress bar since some multifasta files can contain long and many sequences.